iennae/iennae.github.io/source/_posts/2015-10-05-devopsdays-silicon-valley-2015-speaker-selection-process.markdown

 categories:
 ---

-Earlier in the year I mentioned wanting to write up a blog post on my talk selection process.
+Earlier in the year, I mentioned wanting to write up a blog post on my talk selection process.
 This isn't that blog post.
 Instead I'm going to share a behind the scenes for the DevOpsDays Silicon Valley 2015 speaker selection process.
 The process for creating a viable program is _hard_.

 Viable is the right word for so many reasons when it comes to a DevOpsDays event.